Parameter study (cylinders.mac)

 Geometry

-The geometry for parameter sweeps consists of a 3 μm sphere filled with 200.000 individual 216bp long straight DNA segments in a 100×30×30 nm placement volume.
-Radical kill distance Damage model was set to 9 nm, as well as the range for direct interaction was set to 7 A.
+The geometry for parameter sweeps consists of a 3 μm sphere filled with 200.000 individual 216 bp long straight DNA segments in a 100 nm × 30 nm × 30 nm placement volume.
+Radical kill distance Damage model is set to 9 nm and the range for direct interaction is set to 6 A.

 /world/worldSize 10200 nm